 - The medications that are used to reduce blood pressure.

 - Those medications cause drowsiness.

-- The medications used for the treatment of epilepsy.
+- The medicines used for the treatment of epilepsy.

-- Levodopa, which is the drug used for the treatment of Parkinson’s disease.
+- Levodopa is the drug used for the treatment of Parkinson’s disease.

-- With metoclopramide is used in the treatment of intestinal disorders.
+- Metoclopramide is used in the treatment of intestinal disorders.

-- Piperazine, one of the treatments that have been used for the treatment of intestinal worm infections.
+- Piperazine is one of the treatments that have been used for the treatment of intestinal worm infections.

-- If the patient should undergo surgery or dental treatment that requires local or general anesthesia, you should inform the doctor who is in treatment with Deanxit.
+- If the patient should undergo surgery or dental treatment that requires local or general anesthesia, you should inform the doctor who is in therapy with Deanxit.